xrzhuang/workshop-ws-05-07-testing/README.md

 ## What have We Learned?

 * [ ] How to implement Mocha and Chai!
-* [ ] The basics of Top Down Development (TDD)
+* [ ] The basics of Test Driven Development (TDD)
 * [ ] A few of the many reasons it is important to maintain good testing practices
 * [ ] A new way to display our code coverage so we can track the effectiveness of our testing in a visual way!

 ## Reflection

-* [ ] What are the benefits of employing Top Down Development strategies and robust testing in general?
+* [ ] What are the benefits of employing Test Driven Development strategies and robust testing in general?
 * [ ] Why might one want to use Jest over Mocha and vice versa?

 Please review the [slides](https://docs.google.com/presentation/d/12tgDnjBk6Xmp61MxjtM9FsQW-c83R5ViF607AXvx74I/edit?usp=sharing) for testing inspiration in the future 😊